+- (a) Program Priorities

-- (see pages 9-11 for specific reporting requirements.) - Please note that this includes new requirements regarding outreach and public education for Adult Protective Services. - (b) Activities for 1992 - (c) Estimate of Expenditures (Appendix C) - (d) Program Information Matrix (Appendix F) - (e) Public Participation - (f) Commissioner's Signature - (g) An assurance that the information submitted effectively reflects all changes from the 1992 A.I.R. and that all other information not resubmitted remains accurate and in force.
-(A signature page with this assurance statement is provided for districts' use/ review.) - (h) Signature of the chief elected officer of the county or the chairperson of the legislative body in those districts without a chief elected officer. - (i) Introduction page - (j) A checklist identifying what plan sections are being submitted and which sections the district is not resubmitting as the information in the 1991-1993 Consolidated Services Plan continues to be accurate (or in the case of Child Care, JOBS Plan has been submitted.)
+- (see pages 9-11 for specific reporting requirements.)

+- (b) Activities for 1993

+- (c) Estimate of Expenditures (Appendix C)

+- (d) Program Information Matrix (Appendix F)

+- (e) Public Participation

+- (f) Commissioner's Signature

+- (g) An assurance that the information submitted effectively reflects all changes from the 1993 A.I.R. and that all other information not resubmitted remains accurate and in force.
+(A signature page with this assurance statement is provided for districts' use/ review.)

+- (h) Signature of the chief elected officer of the county or the chairperson of the legislative body in those districts without a chief elected officer.

+- (i) Introduction page

+- (j) A checklist identifying what plan sections are being submitted and which sections the district is not resubmitting as the information in the 1991-1994 Consolidated Services Plan continues to be accurate (or in the case of Child Care, JOBS Plan has been submitted.)

-The following sections are REQUIRED ONLY IF THE DISTRICT IS PROPOSING CHANGES from the 1992 A.I.R. or later plan amendment submissions:
+The following sections are REQUIRED ONLY IF THE DISTRICT IS PROPOSING CHANGES from the 1993 A.I.R. or later plan amendment submissions: